Icinga/icinga2/doc/15-troubleshooting.md

 i.e. while Icinga is running, but not reloading (e.g. due to config deployments).

 Icinga accepts the argument `-DConfiguration.Concurrency=` with the number (of threads) immediately after the "=".
-Start with one and finish with the CPU core amount.
+Start with one and finish with the number of CPU cores.
 Write down the times.
 I.e.:

 * `time icinga2 daemon -C -DConfiguration.Concurrency=1`
 * `time icinga2 daemon -C -DConfiguration.Concurrency=2`